Low Friction Interfaces

 The best business software is software you stop noticing.
 The interface becomes transparent.
 The process feels like the process, not like fighting with a computer to complete the process.

-• Fewer clicks, fewer errors, fewer workarounds More time spent on the work that actually matters.
+• Fewer clicks, fewer errors, fewer workarounds More time spent on the work that actually matters, less time spent navigating the software.

 Reduce the friction in your systems